SimonLuder/FHNW_CHX_HS22/README.md

 - Forecasting_CNN.ipynb: different CNN models for forecasting the number of available parking spaces in a parking
 - Forecasting_different_parkings.ipynb: forecasting for different parkings using CNN models
 - Forecasting_with_Deep_Learning.ipynb: forecasting with LSTM models
-- Live Data Evaluation.ipynb: cleaning and forecasting with LSTM on live data
+- prep_live_data.ipynb: cleaning and forecasting with LSTM on live data
-- live_data.ipynb: to delete TODO
 - live_data_collector.ipynb: code for collecting live data
 - Timeseries_analysis: to delete TODO
 - Eda_statistical_forecasting.ipynb: forecasting using statistical methods